tianjuxue/jax-am/README.rst

 # JAX-AM

-GPU-based numerical simulation for metal additive manufacturing.
+A GPU-based simulation toolbox for metal additive manufacturing.

 ## TODO